walkergussler/ahcg_pipeline-1/readme.txt

 tar -zxvf resources.tar.gz
 gunzip dbsnp_138.hg19.vcf.gz
 Samtools faidx hg19.fa
-got circulating bowtie files in the interest of time java -jar picard.jar CreateSequenceDictionary R=hg19.fa O=hg19.dict
+got circulating bowtie files in the interest of time, can be built with the following bowtie2-build -f hg19.fa hg19 java -jar picard.jar CreateSequenceDictionary R=hg19.fa O=hg19.dict
 #it is important that all three hg19 files be kept in the same directory, reads files and bowtie references should be in the same directory as the python program